 and… TADA!
 The finished product.
 I love the white on white – I wanted to do that because I am going for a clean, modern feel in my house.
 That’s also why we added the moulding over the track, aside from cost.
 A lot of people just leave the track visible, and it definitely looks cool when you do that, but we aren’t too industrial in our tastes so I’m glad we covered it with a moulding.

 Now I can close the door if I need to, but most of the time it’s open, and just looking awesome right there in front of the wall.
 (Recognize the desk back there? and the filing cabinet?
-Both DIY’s also!)
+Both DIY projects also!)

-Well, I hope this tutorial will inspire you to build your own sliding barn door, or inspire you to try another mixed material project of some kind.
-If you’re looking for more inspiration the Elmers Mixed Materials pinterest board is a great place to start!
+Well, I hope this tutorial will inspire you to build your own sliding barn door.
 Next I’m gonna have to try making one to cover my TV like this one. :)